 - If you’re cooking pasta in sauce in your pot, simply substitute water for the sauce.
 Make sure to use some of both, though!

 - Make sure to read the cooking instructions for the type of pasta you’re using.
-You can simply convert that time to Instant Pot time by halving it and using high pressure.
+You can simply convert that time to Instant Pot time by halving it, minus 1 minute and using HIGH pressure.
 Finish up with a quick release.
+For example, if penne pasta needs 9 minutes of cooking time, you can use this calculation (9/2)-1=4 minutes.

 - Try one of these 20 fabulous Instant Pot pasta recipes.